Jah Live

-"Jah Live" is a song by Bob Marley & The Wailers, released as a single in 1975.
+"Jah Live" is a song by Bob Marley & the Wailers, released as a single in 1975.
 The song was recorded and released within days following the announcement of the death of Haile Selassie I of Ethiopia whom Rastafarians see as the reincarnation of God, whom they call Jah.
 The song was written as a message to the world that Haile Selassie I had not died as the Ethiopian government of the time and (according to the song) detractors of the Rastafarian religion claimed.
 When the song was released, Selassie was claimed dead by the Ethiopian authorities but there was no body.
-Marley was prescient in response to the news that no body had not been found saying, "Yuh cyant kill God".
+Marley was prescient in response to the news that no body had been found saying, "Yuh cyant kill God".

 In the song, Marley directly confronts those who doubt the Rastafari movement because of the apparent death of Selassie I: